Skip To Content

 In addition to the requirements of the College, students enrolled in the MAAT Program must complete the following to be eligible for graduation:

-• Students must complete a minimum of 60 credit hours, including all required academic coursework, fieldwork experiences, and the Culminating Project.
+• Students must complete a minimum of 60 credit hours, including all required academic coursework, internship experiences, and the Culminating Project.

 • Students must maintain a cumulative GPA of 3.00 or higher.

-• Students must successfully complete 900 hours of internship which adhere to the guidelines in the internship handbook.
+• Students must successfully complete a minimum of 700 hours of internship which adhere to the guidelines in the internship handbook.

-• Students must complete and present their Culminating Project within two years of completing their core art therapy courses.
+• Students must complete and present their Culminating Project.

 • Students must complete an Application for Graduation Form following the timeline identified by the Office of Registrar.
 The Program Director will audit program criteria for full compliance with graduation requirements and submit a final letter of approval to the Office of the Registrar upon a determination that students have met all graduation requirements as indicated above.